Rohan-G/Greddiiit/README.md

 # Greddiit

-#### <b>Note:</b> docker compose does not work on my machine, so I haven't tested with it. docker-compose v1.29.2 works fina and was what was used to run the docker files.
+#### <b>Note:</b> docker compose does not work on my machine, so I haven't tested with it. docker-compose v1.29.2 works fine and was what was used to run the docker files.
 Command to run it:
 ```
 sudo docker-compose up --build
 ```